dell/csm-docs/content/docs/deployment/csminstaller/_index.md

 When a new version of the CSM Installer helm chart is available, the following steps can be used to upgrade to the latest version.

->Note: Upgrading the CSM Installer does not upgrade the Dell EMC CSI Drivers or modules that were previously deployed with the installer.
-The CSM Installer does not support upgrading of the Dell EMC CSI Drivers or modules.
-The Dell EMC CSI Drivers and modules must be deleted and re-deployed using the latest CSM Installer in order to get the most recent version of the Dell EMC CSI Driver and modules.
+>Note: Upgrading the CSM Installer does not upgrade the Dell CSI Drivers or modules that were previously deployed with the installer.
+The CSM Installer does not support upgrading of the Dell CSI Drivers or modules.
+The Dell CSI Drivers and modules must be deleted and re-deployed using the latest CSM Installer in order to get the most recent version of the Dell CSI Driver and modules.

 1. Update the helm repository.
 ```